agostontorok/agostontorok.github.io/about/index.md

 As time went by, my focus turned to how we can apply research results to create better products.
 I was fortunate to join [Synetiq](https://www.youtube.com/watch?v=3Nl8Y2y2jgk) and lead their R&D team.
 We created a fully-automated data analysis pipeline turning eye-tracking, heart rate, galvanic skin response and EEG signals into testable and objective marketing insights.
 This pipeline is still the basis of their record-long-running tracking study.

-And finally, some fun facts: I designed my own [3D presentation toolkit](https://github.com/agostontorok/slides-of-loci), I play cricket, and I love visiting skyscrapers.
+And finally, some fun facts: long time ago I designed my own [3D presentation toolkit](https://github.com/agostontorok/slides-of-loci), I play cricket, and I love visiting skyscrapers.